vand3rlinden/MDO-Azure-Automation/README.md

 7. Click on 'Add a schedule,' link the schedule to your runbook, and select the desired schedule.

-## C-ROTATE-DKIM-KEYS.ps1
+## T-ROTATE-DKIM-KEYS.ps1
 This runbook rotates the DKIM key(s) that are listed in the [Email authentication settings](https://security.microsoft.com/authentication?viewid=DKIM) in MDO.
 To configure this in your Automation account, follow the steps below.

 1. Create a new Runbook with the following configurations.
-      - Name: C-ROTATE-DKIM-KEYS (C stands for tenant shorter)
+      - Name: T-ROTATE-DKIM-KEYS (T stands for tenant shorter)
       - Type: PowerShell
       - Runtime: 5.1